- Regular price

 In a bedroom in the City of Flesh, a Kashmiri shawl drapes decadently over the bed.
 Once extremely coveted, the shawls are now out of fashion with the bourgeois, their distinctive patchouli scent a victim of their downfall.
 Adopted by bohemians and courtesans, the fragrance mixes with French lavender, musky ambers and exotic balsams.
 With a new edge, and in the hands of misfits with style, the ‘undesirable’ becomes desired again.

 Misfit is centered on the idea of things to go in and out of fashion…of fads that go from the mainstream to the fringes of society, and from the outside back in.
 Of making the undesirable, desirable again.
-Instead of following a trend, being a misfit and reclaiming the elegance of patchouli in our own terms.
+Instead of following a trend, being a misfit and reclaiming the elegance of patchouli.

 Eau de Parfum.
 Large 100 ml / 3.4 fl oz. bottle of the highest Italian quality with our signature ‘A’ engraved metal cap, as well as the newest technology for an invisible spray tube.

-- The scent of patchouli first reached Western noses with the Kashmir-style shawls fashionable in the late 18th century and early 19th The fine wool shawls would have patchouli leaves in its folds to protect them from moths and insects during their journey from Asia into Europe.
-The distinctive scent became a mark of their artisanal quality and origin.
+-The scent of patchouli first reached Western noses with the Kashmir-style shawls fashionable in the late 18th and early 19th centuries.
+The fine wool shawls would be packed with patchouli leaves in their folds to protect them from moths during their journey from India into Europe.
+Their distinctive scent became a mark of their artisanal quality and exotic origin

-- The popularity of these shawls with the elites declined in the 1870s, due partly to a reduction in price and increase in availability, and also to a change in women's fashion: the addition of the bustle, meaning that a shawl would no longer drape in the same manner.
-The Franco-Prussian War (1870-1871) also prevented the export of shawls from Kashmir.
+-No longer as exclusive, the popularity of these shawls with the elites declined in the 1870s, due to the reduction in price, the increase in availability, and also to a change in women's fashion: the addition of the bustle, meant that a shawl would no longer drape in the same manner.

 – Irwin, John, The Kashmir Shawl, Victoria and Albert Museum, 1973.
 ISBN 0112901646.